-Chilean President Pinera calls for cabinet reshuffle amid protests
+Chilean President Pinera to shake up cabinet amid protests

-SANTIAGO (Reuters) - Chilean President Sebastian Pinera called for a major cabinet reshuffle on Saturday in a bid to quell a week of mass protests against inequality that have rocked the South American nation.
+SANTIAGO (Reuters) - Chilean President Sebastian Pinera said on Saturday he would shake up his cabinet to quell a week of mass protests against inequality that have rocked the South American nation.

-His announcement follows a peaceful rally late Friday that saw one million Chileans flood the streets to call for reforms to the country´s economic model.
+His announcement follows a peaceful rally late Friday that saw 1 million Chileans flood the streets to call for reforms to the country´s social and economic model.

 “I have put all my ministers on notice in order to restructure my cabinet to confront these new demands,” Pinera told reporters from the La Moneda presidential palace.